appbaseio/Docs/content/docs/search/relevancy.md

 #### Query Recent Suggestions via API

-While Recent suggestions' defaults can be set using the appbase.io dashboard, one can also apply (override) them at query time using the Suggestions API.
+While Recent suggestions' defaults can be set using the ReactiveSearch dashboard, one can also apply (override) them at query time using the Suggestions API.
 See the API reference for enabling and configuring recent suggestions at query time over [here](/docs/search/reactivesearch-api/reference/#recentsuggestionsconfig).

 <iframe     style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"  src="https://play.reactivesearch.io/embed/hqrRunRhWsc7oJWWE1qx"></iframe>